A Simple Little Heart You Can Knit Today and Gift Tomorrow (Free Pattern)

 Gauge

-Choose a needle that gives you a medium tension stitch, not too loose or too tight.
+Gauge will vary with different yarns.
+Choose a needle size that gives you a medium, even tension for a fabric that’s not too loose and not too tight.

 Notes